 As demonstrated by these examples, an important aspect of confidentiality is that the person sharing the information holds the power to end the duty to confidentiality.
 The passive recipient is bound by the duty until they receive permission.

 Key Differences between Confidentiality and Privacy:

-- The focus of Protection: The first major difference is the focus of the protection granted by each system.
+The first major difference is the focus on the protection granted by each system.
 Privacy focuses on the overall person and protecting them.
-Confidentiality focuses on protecting information.
+Confidentiality focuses on protecting information, such as health records.

-- Parameters of Protection: Another distinction is what each protects against.
+Another distinction is what each protects against.
 Privacy focuses on protecting a person from unwanted invasion and intrusion upon their person.
-Confidentiality focuses on keeping information contained and free from the public eye.
+Confidentiality focuses on keeping information contained and free from unauthorized persons, such as data security.
 Privacy tends to be outward protection, while confidentiality is inward protection.

-- Parties Involved: Another difference is the parties involved in each.
+Another difference is the parties involved in each.
 In privacy, anyone who is not the person protected is involved and has a responsibility to not interfere with the person’s right.
-In confidentiality, it is only the person with whom the information has been shared that is responsible for protecting the information.
+In confidentiality, it is only the person with whom the confidential information has been shared that is responsible for protecting the information.
 Additionally, confidentiality allows these people in, while privacy keeps everyone else out.

 Privacy is voluntary, meaning that the person can choose how and when they will keep things private.
 Confidentiality is often a part of the duty of the person to keep the information secret, whether it is through an agreement or the people involved have a fiduciary duty.